brookk16/Think-IT/README.md

 * **Privacy**: link to the company privacy, security and GDPR regulations.
 * **Contact**: link to the company contact page

-Finally, the site is fully responsive and functional accross all screen sizes.
-With each chart reshaping to fit the current screen size, and a collapsable hamburger menu, for the link items in the footer.
-However, this dashboard is designed primarily to be used on desktop machines.
-Due to the sizes of some of the charts, and as the charts use svg elements, they do not reshpape themeselves to fit.
-Thus scrollbars will appear on smaller screen sizes, to compansate for their larger size.

-The project has the scope to be able to add additional charts and features, quickly and efficiently, should the users feel it is required.
+Finally, this project has the scope to be able to add additional charts and features, quickly and efficiently, should the users feel it is required.

 ## Technologies used